PR1EN10: Menu-program

 • You are only allowed to use while() loops in DisplayMatrix() function.

-• Matrix must be nicely aligned.
+• Matrix must be properly aligned.

 • User can exit the program

-Lab task part 2
+Lab task part 2 [W10-2]: Swapping rows and columns

 In the second part, we will create functions for swapping rows and columns.